From Chaos to Control: How to Be Resilient to Workplace Stress

 In addition, paid registrants will have access to an archive of the program for a minimum of one year so that you can refer to it again and again to refresh your memory.

-Please note that AMA Webinars are designed to provide a learning experience for individual attendees with interactive features that might not be appropriate for group participation.
+Please note that AMA Webinars are designed to provide a one-to-one learning experience for an individual and are not designed to be viewed in a group setting.
+Program access is available only via the MYAMA account of the registered attendee.

 This webinar offers continuing education credits to registered participants.
 To qualify for CEU credits, you must register for and attend the live event using your individual log-in ID for the full 90 minutes and participate in all of the polling exercises.
 Archived/On Demand webinars do not qualify for CEUs.

 About the Presenters